Walmart Black Friday 2019: These are the best deals now

 The best Walmart Black Friday deals

 Lookin for the other end of the size spectrum?
-Check out this 70-incher from RCA.
+Check out this 70-incher from RCA, the RTRU7027-US.
 We haven't reviewed it, and this brand isn't exactly known for its picture quality.
 But it's a friggin' 70-inch 4K Roku TV for $550.
 Allowances can (and will) be made!

 Read More: Best 4K TVs for 2019